-* CoolPeopleRebelAgainstAuthority: Buckley in high school.
+* CoolPeopleRebelAgainstAuthority: Buckley was this in high school.

 * CoverVersion: The most accessible song off of ''Starsailor'', "Song to the Siren", has been covered by Music/ThisMortalCoil (who were the first to cover it back in 1983), [[Music/LedZeppelin Robert Plant]], [[Music/RedHotChiliPeppers John Frusciante]], Charlotte Martin, and [[Music/RoxyMusic Bryan Ferry]].
 It's quite a popular cover.